alloncm/MagenBoy/README.md

 The main goal of this project is to be able to play Pokemon on my own emulator.

+## Implemented Cartridges Types
+- Rom (No MBC controller)
+- MBC1
+- MBC3

+#### More will be added if neccessary (and by neccessary I mean if games I want to play will require them)

 ## Development Status

 ### GameBoy